How to Create a Company Cancellation Policy [With Examples]

 Please be advised that cancellations made up to [48 hours] before a scheduled appointment via [email, text, phone call] will be processed without a penalty.

 Cancellations made [48 hours] or less before an appointment will be subject to a charge of [half of the service rate].
-This includes appointments where our service provider is unable to access the property, is turned away, or the client is unavailable.
+This includes appointments where our service provider is unable to access the property, is turned away, or the client is a no-show.

 If [Company Name] cancels an appointment with less than [48 hours notice], a new appointment will be scheduled without penalty to the client, subject to availability.